 Shopify POS is engineered to replace fragmented legacy systems with a cohesive suite of retail tools.
 Here are the core features that modern retailers rely on:

-• Omnichannel Workflows: Consumers expect flexibility.
-Shopify POS enables advanced fulfillment options like Buy Online, Pick Up In-Store (BOPIS), local delivery, and “buy in-store, ship to customer.”
+- Omnichannel workflows: Consumers expect flexibility.
+Shopify POS enables advanced fulfillment options like Buy Online, Pick Up In Store (BOPIS), local delivery, and “buy in-store, ship to customer.”
+(For a deeper look at how to architect this, see our guide on building an omnichannel retail strategy.)

-• Unified Inventory Management: Because your online store and physical store share a backend, inventory is updated in real-time.
+- Unified inventory management: Because your online store and physical store share a backend, inventory is updated in real time.
 If someone buys your last physical item in-store, it instantly shows as “out of stock” on your website, preventing costly overselling.
+(We cover the operational side in detail in our Shopify POS inventory management guide.)

 Shopify POS Pricing: Lite vs Pro